JGarza4903/MechaCar_Statistical_Analysis/README.md

 Overall, it seems that the current manufacturing data meets the design specification for each manufacturing lot individually, but not for all manufacturing lots combined.

+## Study Design: MechaCar vs Competition
+To quantify how the MechaCar performs against the competition, we can conduct a statistical study to compare the fuel efficiency of the MechaCar to that of its competitors.
+Fuel efficiency is a metric that is of interest to many consumers, as it can impact the cost of owning and operating a vehicle.

+For this study, we will compare the city and highway fuel efficiency of the MechaCar to that of its competitors.
+Our null hypothesis will be that there is no significant difference in fuel efficiency between the MechaCar and its competitors.
+Our alternative hypothesis will be that the MechaCar has significantly higher fuel efficiency than its competitors.

+To test our hypothesis, we will use a two-sample t-test.
+This statistical test is appropriate for comparing the mean of two independent groups, and it is widely used to compare the means of two groups when the variances are unknown.

+To run the statistical test, we will need data on the city and highway fuel efficiency of the MechaCar and its competitors.
+This data can be obtained through testing or by using data from publicly available sources such as the EPA's Fuel Economy website.
+We will also need to ensure that the sample size is sufficient to accurately compare the fuel efficiency of the MechaCar and its competitors.